≡ Menu

-Whether you work in an office or at home, chances are the bulk of your work requires you to communicate with clients and stakeholders via the written word.
-But here’s the deal; most business-related courses don’t put enough emphasis on business writing standards, which means that even the most educated business people make common errors on a daily basis.
+Writing English at workWhether you work in an office or at home, chances are that the bulk of your work requires you to communicate with clients and stakeholders through the written word.
+But here’s the problem: most business courses don’t place enough emphasis on business writing standards, which means that even highly educated businesspeople make common errors on a daily basis.

 Whether you flunked English class or graduated with an English language degree, you will benefit from implementing these 10 core business English writing rules, which form the gold standard for professional business communications.

-1. Leave Out the Office-Speak Jargon
+1. Leave Out the Office Jargon

-Your boss might enjoy using cliché phrases like “think outside the box” and “360-degree thinking”, but don’t let this infectious office-speak find its way into your written work.
-Business writing should be clear and free of ambiguity; so leave the jargon for meetings and company conferences.
-The last thing you want is for those reading your work to feel like they are reading a script from an episode of ‘The Office’.
+Your boss might enjoy using cliché phrases like “think outside the box” and “360 degree thinking,” but don’t let this infectious office jargon find its way into your written work.
+Business writing should be clear and free of ambiguity, so leave the jargon for meetings and company conferences.
+The last thing you want is for those reading your work to feel as though they are reading a script from an episode of The Office.

-2. Don’t Try too Hard
+2. Don’t Try Too Hard

 3. Pay Attention to Names and Gender